Ss Peter and Paul Orthodox Church

 Be sure to see the Sunday Bulletin (above) or the monthly calendar for more details

-Annual Women's Lenten Retreat in Frazer Park April 19-21.
-See here for more info.
+Annual Women's Lenten Retreat in Frazier Park April 19-21.

 2024 Parish Life Conference see here